 Find a clinic near you

-The National Institute for Health and Clinical Excellence (NICE) has published guidance about hysteroscopic sterilisation.
-However, the technique is not yet widely available.
+The National Institute for Health and Care Excellence (NICE) has published guidance about hysteroscopic sterilisation.
+However, the technique (brand name Essure) is not yet widely available.

 The implants are usually inserted under local anaesthetic, and the procedure doesn't require cuts to be made in your abdomen.
 You may also be given a sedative to relax you.